Tinker-Twins/AutoRACE-Simulator/README.md

   - Launch Unity Hub and select `ADD` project button.

-  - Navigate to the Unity ML-Agents Repository directory and select the parent folder of this repository `AutoRACE_Simulator`.
+  - Navigate to the Unity ML-Agents Repository directory and select the parent folder of this repository `AutoRACE-Simulator`.

 ## USAGE